renderedtext/semaphore-docs-new/source/docs/guide-to-getting-started-with-semaphore.md

 ## <a name="adding_a_project" href="#adding_a_project">Adding a project</a>

-To get started, you need to add your first GitHub or Bitbucket project to Semaphore.
+To get started, you need to add your first GitHub or Bitbucket project to Semaphore Classic.

 <img src="/docs/assets/img/guide/add_a_project.png" class="img-responsive img-bordered">